Pantarheon/OpenAir/README.md

 ### About the fonts

-I drew all the glyphs is _Affinity Designer_ and created the fonts using the popular FontForge software.
+I drew all the glyphs in _Affinity Designer_ and created the fonts using the popular FontForge software.
 Unfortunately, I suspect FF was not made with creating a series of synchronized fonts in mind.
 It was not too hard to make the different font outlines, but kerning them identically was a major headache.

-To deal with that, I had to strip all kerning from the FontForge files, export the fonts to the [Unified Font Objects](https://unifiedfontobject.org) format, then create a `kerning.plist` file and place it into each of the UFO fonts, then import that to FontForge and have it create the fonts.
+To deal with that, I had to strip all kerning from the FontForge files, export the fonts to the [Unified Font Object](https://unifiedfontobject.org) format, then create a `kerning.plist` file and place it into each of the UFO fonts, then import that to FontForge and have it create the fonts.